A Betta hendra? What’s one of those?! – Okay, whew! Glad you asked! So it’s not just me that had never heard of this species?

 Maximum Standard Length & Appearance

-The Betta Hendra is similar in appearance to the Betta Splenden, a more common breed, though they can be differentiated as the Hendra has a slightly longer body and can grow up to 4 to 6cm in length.
+The Betta hendra is similar in appearance to the Betta splenden, a more common breed, though they can be differentiated by the hendra’s slightly longer body – they can grow up to 4 to 6cm in length!

-Betta Hendra is sometimes compared to Plakats due to their short fins, minimal appearances, and overall slender and small stature.
+The Betta hendra is sometimes compared to the Plakat betta due to its short fins, minimal appearance, and overall slender and small stature.

-In terms of their colors, Betta Hendra commonly has green or blue-green eyes, which are slightly triangular.
+In terms of colors, Betta hendra commonly have green or blue-green eyes, which are slightly triangular.
 The males are generally more colorful than the females.

 Are Betta Hendra Aggressive?

-Betta Hendra is generally more aggressive and territorial in the wild than they are in captivity.
+Betta hendra are generally more aggressive and territorial in the wild than they are in captivity.
 This is due to their natural competition being bigger and having larger territories.

-All Betta can be aggressive when they feel threatened or must defend their territory.
-However, when kept in captivity, the Hendra is generally a very peaceful fish, and females particularly can very easily be housed as part of a community tank.
+All betta fish can be aggressive when they feel threatened or must defend their territory.
+However, when kept in captivity, the hendra is generally a very peaceful fish, and females particularly can very easily be housed as part of a community tank.

-Generally, breeding Betta Hendra isn’t too difficult.
-It’s not easy; after all, they’re still a Betta, and all the usual precautions must be taken to ensure that no one dies in the process.
+Generally, breeding Betta hendra isn’t too difficult.
+It’s not easy; after all, they’re still a betta, and all the usual precautions must be taken to ensure that no fish dies in the process.